Post Mammogram Results: All about follow-ups and call-backs

 You get a mammogram results letter, saying they want to re-check something in 6 months.
 It makes you nervous.

-Quite often the most prudent measure for a very low risk finding is simply to ‘observe’ the suspected lesion on subsequent mammograms, at intervals ranging from six months to a year, generally.
-The number of women asked to return for a follow-up mammogram will vary in different countries and districts to a certain extent.
+Quite often the most prudent measure for a very ‘low risk’ finding is simply to ‘observe’ the suspicious lesion on subsequent mammograms, at intervals ranging from six months to a year.
+The number of women who receive follow-up mammogram requests will vary in different countries and districts, to a certain extent.

 What is a ‘positive’ result?

-When the radiologist reports the mammogram, he/she might notice something and want a call-back.
-A screening radiologist has to be quite careful how impressions are interpreted and expressed, when requesting a call-back or a follow-up mammogram.
-A great deal of unnecessary anxiety can be caused by the term ‘positive result’ on a screening mammogram report.
+When the radiologist reports the mammogram results, he/she might notice something and request a call-back or a follow-up.
+A screening radiologist has to be quite careful how his impressions are expressed and may be interpreted by the patient.

 If the initial mammogram radiologist noticed ‘something‘ that needs further clarification, the radiologist will usually request typical call-back procedures such as magnification, ultrasound, and maybe a biopsy.